hashimoto-naoki/PseudoHikiParser/README.md

 the result will be saved in first\_example.html.

-For more options, please try `pseudohiki2html.rb --help`
+For more options, please try `pseudohiki2html --help`

 #### Incompatible changes

+Until version 0.0.4, the name of the command was `pseudohiki2html.rb`.

 From version 0.0.0.9.develop, command line options are renamed as follows: